 - You’ve earned any Social Security credit under the social security system of another country

 Most of the documents and information you’ll need for your Social Security application should be easy enough to get your hands on.
-If you have trouble doing so, your best bet is to visit your local Social Security office and start your application anyway.
+If you have trouble doing so, your best option is to visit your local Social Security office and start your application anyway.
 Odds are, the SSA will be able to help you track down any documents or information you don’t have.
 For instance, you can use Form SS-5 to order a new Social Security card.

 Once you’ve gathered all the necessary info and documents, you should have no problem with your application.
 Then you’ll be well on your way to supplementing your retirement savings with Social Security benefits.